gallettilance/gallettilance.github.io/final_project.md

 The goal is to practice the full data science lifecycle on a topic of your choice.

 The proposed project must include the following components:
- - data collection
+ - Data collection
- - data cleaning
+ - Data cleaning
- - feature extraction
+ - Feature extraction
- - data visualization
+ - Data visualization
- - model training
+ - Model training

 Thoughout this project, you should maintain a well organized Github.